arahm071/Messenger-Analysis/README.md

 ![DALL·E 2024-03-20 19 06 56 - Integrate the uploaded Messenger logo into a rectangular title card design  The title card should have a sleek, high-tech background that resonates wi](https://github.com/arahm071/Messenger-Unwrapped/assets/84313155/390e7908-2739-494d-835b-83453429801b)

 # Messenger Unwrapped

 **Analyze your Facebook Messenger chats and discover hidden patterns.**

-Messenger Unwrapped is a Python application designed to help you understand your messaging habits.
+Messenger Unwrapped carefully **wrangles your chat data**, extracting it from Facebook JSON files, cleaning it, and preparing it for analysis.
 It works by:

-* **Extracting and cleaning chat data** from Facebook JSON files.
 * **Analyzing key metrics:**
     * Most used words and emojis
     * Message distribution across participants